joepvd/grep2awk/README.rst

 Bugs
 ----

-There are some bugs.
-In no particular order:

-The treatment of backslashes in the conversion from Fixed String to Extended Regular Expression is not working completely.

-bre2ere does not take character classes and their distinct escaping rules into account.

-The testing library chokes on some bre2ere functions.
-That might, however, by an artifact of ``$'...'``, ``zpty`` on my environment, or the testing infrastructure.

-Furthermore, the context options (``-A``, ``-B``, ``-C``) are not implemented, as well as ``-o`` (only-matching).
-Also colorized matches are not supported.
-Whether these are considered bugs is unclear.

 How to deal with customized ``grep`` commands?
 Alias with options?
 Suffix alias with options?
 As a function?
 The (depreciated) ``GREP_OPTIONS`` environment variable?
 Can the proper thing to do be detected, or is a ``zstyle``-mechanism warranted?